bettijung/Bettina-Junghahn-Portfolio/readme.md

 #### Contact

-Email me with inquiries, job offers or any suggestions at [bettinajunghahn@gmail.com](mailto:bettinajunghahn@gmail.com) :)
+Email me with inquiries, job offers, or any suggestions at [bettinajunghahn@gmail.com](mailto:bettinajunghahn@gmail.com) :)

 Cheers,
 Bettina